hitmaps/hitmaps/README.md

-# HITMAN Maps
+# HITMAPS
-HITMAN Maps is an interactive site for viewing maps for HITMAN (2016) and HITMAN 2 (2018).
+HITMAPS is an interactive site for viewing maps for the Hitman series.

 # Getting Started
 1. Fork the repo to your own GitLab account